hbqdev/lan_backup/README.md

 ## 🔐 Root-Owned Files

-The script now automatically handles root-owned files:
+The script automatically handles root-owned files:

 1. **🔍 Automatic Detection**:
    - The script checks for root-owned files in each backup path